 I realized something recently: this is it.

-And no, not in the Michael Jackson sense.
-And I’m not throwing my hands in the air in exasperation either.
 This is it – this is my life.
 I graduated college, scrambled to get a job, moved to Milwaukee, and then waited for everything to “start.”
 Waited for that magical moment when the rest of my life got underway.

 It’s been just over 18 months, and I’m realizing now that life doesn’t just happen.
 It’s what I make of it.
 I treated college like a preface to “Joanna’s Life Story” when in reality, it was just a chapter leading up to where I am now.
 I see the life my parents have.
 Deep roots in their community – church, charitable organizations, school events, and their careers.
 It’s why home feels like home.